You want smart political talk without the meltdowns?

 And I know he's gone hard at you.

-Well, what happened was I was doing well as governor, and so he started attacking me because he viewed me as a threat to his popularity.
+And so he started attacking me because he viewed me as a threat to his popularity.

 He attacked me before the midterm elections.

-Then they started spending money attacking me on TV, uh, millions and millions of dollars, and I was just down in Florida doing my job.
+Then they started spending money attacking me on TV, millions and millions of dollars.

-Uh and so that's fine.
+And so that's fine.

 I think most Republicans around the country were very happy to see our leadership in Florida.

-He was not, and I think it's more because he views it through the lens of what's best for him, uh, and a lot of it is about his issues.
+And I think it's more because he views it through the lens of what's best for him.

 That's not how I roll.

-Uh I'm about I'm a vessel for the issues of the people.
+I'm a vessel for the issues of the people.

-Um, but you know, look, I would like to see him on the debate stage.
+But, you know, look, I would like to see him on the debate stage.

-We'll see if Iowa you know if he underperforms in Iowa, maybe he'll feel like he has to do one in New Hampshire or South Carolina.
+We'll see if Iowa, you know, if he underperforms in Iowa, maybe he'll feel like he has to do one in New Hampshire or South Carolina.

-But I mean I'm game for all of those.
+But I mean, I'm game for all of those.

-Um I think we need to do it.
+I think we need to do it.

-But I do think this primary does boil down to to Donald Trump is running on his issues.
+But I do think this primary does boil down to Donald Trump is running on his issues.

 Nikki Haley's running on her donors' issues.